maxmarcon/live_select/README.md

 import live_select from "live_select"

 ...
-// if you don't have any other hooks you can do this let liveSocket = new LiveSocket("/live", Socket, {params: {_csrf_token: csrfToken}, hooks: live_select})
+// if you don't have any other hooks do this: let liveSocket = new LiveSocket("/live", Socket, {params: {_csrf_token: csrfToken}, hooks: live_select})

-// if you have other hooks (called "my_hooks") you can do this: const hooks = Object.assign(my_hooks, live_select) let liveSocket = new LiveSocket("/live", Socket, {params: {_csrf_token: csrfToken}, hooks})
+// if you have other hooks do this: const hooks = {
+    MyHook: {

+    },
+    ...live_select
+}
+let liveSocket = new LiveSocket("/live", Socket, {params: {_csrf_token: csrfToken}, hooks})
 ```